OpenMobileAlliance/oma-knowledge-base-mockup/content/80.about/8040.faq/index.md

 ## uCIFI® DATA MODEL

 ::ShAlert
-**Your Questions Answered: The uCIFI Meta Model FAQ!**—Get insights into how the **uCIFI Meta Model** enables **data interoperability and seamless integration** for **smart city and utility IoT deployments**.
+**Your Questions Answered: The uCIFI Data Model FAQ!**—Get insights into how the **uCIFI Data Model** enables **data interoperability and seamless integration** for **smart city and utility IoT deployments**.
 Explore the most frequently asked questions to understand its capabilities and benefits.
 ::